Charles Doren

 Charles Dale David Doren was the first bishop consecrated to serve the Continuing Anglican movement, which began in 1977 in reaction to decisions taken in 1976 at the General Convention of the Episcopal Church in the United States of America.
 He was born on 18 November 1915 in Marvin, South Dakota, the son of Ernest Ray and Mae E. (née Wheeler) Doren.
 Doren was prepared for Holy Orders at Seabury-Western Theological Seminary and was ordained a priest in November 1944 by Bishop Roberts of the Protestant Episcopal Church.
 On 16 June 1946 he married Bonney Dixon Ward in Beadle, South Dakota.
-Doren served as a series of parishes in the USA, including a period as a Canon of St Mark's Cathedral, Minneapolis.
+Doren served at a series of parishes in the USA, including a period as a Canon of St Mark's Cathedral, Minneapolis.
 He was later a missionary in Korea holding the office of Archdeacon for some years before returning to the United States and settling in Paoli, Pennsylvania.